birkenkrahe/cc/org/tutorial.md

     ("Directory editor") buffer, which is very powerful.

 3.  `Dired` has a bunch of single letter commands.
-One is `s` to sort the files by name or time: toggle this by pressing `s` twice.
+One is `s` to sort the files by name or time: Go to the top of the buffer (`M-<`), then toggle this by pressing `s` twice.

 4. In the directory list, `.` stands for the current directory (the name of which appears at the top), and `..` stands for the next upper level directory.

+5. Go to the `..` line and press `<RET>` - this will get you to the `Users` directory above your own.
+Find your name, go there with the cursor and press `<RET>` to get back home.

-5. When the cursor is on the line for that file or directory, you can:
+6. When the cursor is on the line for that file or directory, you can:
     -   rename it with `R`
     -   copy it with `C` (upper case)
     -   compress it (zip it) with `c` (lower case)
     -   mark it for some other command with `m`

-6. Now, you already have several buffers open, including the file `tutor.txt`, a `Dired` buffer, and others: display all open buffers in a separate window with `C-x C-b`.
+7. Now, you already have several buffers open, including the file `tutor.txt`, a `Dired` buffer, and others: display all open buffers in a separate window with `C-x C-b`.

     ![img](../img/0_bufferlist.png "C-x C-b opens the **Buffer List** in a separate buffer")

-7. Change to the `*Buffer List*` window with `C-x o`.
+8. Change to the `*Buffer List*` window with `C-x o`.
 Move the cursor on the line with `*scratch*` and press `<RET>` to open the `*scratch*` buffer.

-8. Now enter `C-x b` and you see the message `Switch to buffer (default *Buffer List*):` in the mini-buffer.
+9. Now enter `C-x b` and you see the message `Switch to buffer (default *Buffer List*):` in the mini-buffer.
 If you press `<RET>`, you get back to the `*Buffer List*`.

-9. Enter `C-x b` again, but this time type `C-p` when the cursor is in the
+10. Enter `C-x b` again, but this time type `C-p` when the cursor is in the
     mini-buffer: the buffer you were in before that (the `Dired` buffer) is suggested.
 With `C-p` you can get to previous, with `C-n` to the next default until the list is at an end.

-10. Using `C-x b`, return to the `tutor.txt` buffer and delete all other windows with `C-x 1`.
+11. Using `C-x b`, return to the `tutor.txt` buffer and delete all other windows with `C-x 1`.

-<a id="org9439b7a"></a>
+<a id="orgf8684c7"></a>

 # Open shell, write, export, time stamp file